 · Limit sweets, sticky snacks, soft drinks, cordials and fruit drinks

-We at Cranbourne Dental Care offer a wide variety of services to help maintain your child’s healthy teeth.
+We at Cranbourne Family Dental offer a wide variety of services to help maintain your child’s healthy teeth.
 We strive to create a calm, non-threatening environment where kids can feel safe and comfortable when receiving treatment.
 We now have a children’s therapist who is available on weekends and afternoons.